 Traditionally, a gallery walk is an active teaching strategy that lets students walk around the classroom to see their fellow students’ work/project.
 This strategy deviates from a lecture-based type of strategy.
 It's an interactive technique that taps not only on skills in debating, discussion, writing, but also on higher-order thinking skills such as analysis, evaluation, and synthesis.

-Usually, students will display their ideas/work in the form of charts, posters, models, videos, visuals etc. similar to how an artist displays their artwork in a "gallery".
+Usually, students will display their ideas/work in the form of charts, posters, models, videos, visuals, etc. similar to how an artist displays their artwork in a "gallery".
 Participating students will then go around the "gallery" to read, analyze, evaluate their fellow student's work.
-They would then provide a feedback or offer ways to improve others' ideas.
-These feedback can be by verbal comments, or written notes on paper.
+They would then provide feedback or offer ways to improve others' ideas.
+This feedback can be by verbal comments or written notes on paper.

 Gallery Walk in InteDashboard